IvanovicM/spectral-estimation/README.md

 It's very important to choose the right parameters for an accurate estimation.

 "Window closing" is a method for determining a suitable window size for the Blackman-Tukey spectral estimator.
 On the other hand, all of the prametric methods have a problem of determining a proper order of a model -- p.
-Criterions that address this problem, FPE, AIC and CAT, are all implemented in this projects, and could be found in the ```source/utils/ModelOrderSelector.py``` script.
+Criterions that address this problem, FPE, AIC and CAT, are all implemented in this projects, and could be found in the ```source/utils/ModelOrderSelector.py``` file.

 | <img src="images/bmt_window_closing.png"> | <img src="images/order_selection.png">|
 |:---:|:---:|